Easily convert files into many formats with Lokalise

 Fifth, you can take advantage of artificial intelligence to translate the content for you:

-In fact, it’s also possible to use artificial intelligence to translate the whole project in one go by employing AI Translation tasks.
+In fact, it’s also possible to use artificial intelligence to translate the whole project in one go by employing AI translation tools.

 But there’s much more: it’s possible to add more contributors to the project, assign tasks to them, hire professional translators, use Lokalise AI to review your texts, connect with third-party services, and exchange content with apps like Figma or Adobe XD.
 So yeah, Lokalise has lots to offer.